w3c-ccg/verifiable-conditions/README.md

 {
     "id": "did:example:123#owner",
     "controller": "did:example:123",
-    "type": ["VerifiableCondition", "VerifiableConditionAnd"],
+    "type": ["VerifiableCondition2021", "VerifiableCondition2021And"],
     "verificationMethod": {},
 }
 ```

-The type property of a verificationMethod which includes "VerifiableCondition" is a verifiable.
+The type property of a verificationMethod which includes "VerifiableCondition2021" is a verifiable condition.
 A verifiable type MUST also specify at least one or more types which specify how the condition is fulfilled.

 The “verificationMethod” property is a singular or array value of other verification methods.
 These can be any valid type including other VerifiableCondition types.
 In this way, a recursive structure of infinite complexity can be expressed about the cryptographic material required.